 Entry requirementsPlease select your Country of Study

-If your first language is not English, we require an overall IELTS bandwidth of 7.0 or recognised equivalent.
+If your first language is not English, we require an overall International English Language Testing System (IELTS) with an overall bandwidth of 7.0 or above, with no less than 6.5 in Reading and Writing.

 One Term (Autumn or Spring only)*